 During a spirometry test, you breathe through a mouthpiece to measure how much air you can inhale and exhale.

 With a peak flow test, you blow into a mouthpiece after taking a deep breath to measure how much air you can hold in your lungs.

 This test is performed while you ride a stationary bike.
 You breathe into and out of a mouthpiece while electrode pads are placed on your chest to track your heartbeat.
 This test examines heart and lung function.

 During a six-minute walk test, you walk on a treadmill for six minutes while breathing through a mouthpiece connected to an oximeter.
 The oximeter measures how much oxygen you inhale during your walking session.

 Additional advanced tests are available, including bronchoscopy with and without biopsies, thoracentesis, and a metabolic cart to measure the amount of oxygen inhaled and carbon dioxide exhaled.
 The team may also require chest X-rays at an imaging facility to evaluate some conditions.

 Pulmonary function tests are used to identify and diagnose a range of pulmonary disorders, including:

 These tests can also be completed by the team in a hospital setting when needed.

-Find out what tests are needed to identify the cause of your breathing problems by scheduling a consultation at Northwest Pulmonary and Sleep Associates online or by phone now.
+Find out what tests are needed to identify the cause of your breathing problems by scheduling a consultation at Northwest Pulmonary and Sleep Medicine online or by phone.